grace-bible/GAM-boarding-scripts/README.md

 This bash script automates the process of onboarding new users in Google Workspace.
 It uses the [Google Apps Manager (GAMADV-XTD3)](https://github.com/taers232c/GAMADV-XTD3) command-line tool to interact with Google Workspace APIs.

 > [!CAUTION]
-> Ensure that sensitive information, such as passwords, is handled securely!
-Be careful publishing real passwords (even temporary ones) in this repo, and only disable `changepasswordatnextlogin` in [onboard.sh](/onboard.sh) if you know what you're doing.
+> Ensure that sensitive information, such as passwords, is handled securely.
+Be careful publishing real passwords (even temporary ones) in a repo, and only disable `changepasswordatnextlogin` in [onboard.sh](/onboard.sh) if you know what you're doing.

 ## Features